Oregon Spring Salmon

-Spring salmon are some of the most highly sought after fish we have in the Pacific Northwest.
+Oregon Spring salmon are some of the most highly sought after fish we have in the Oregon Rivers.
 What makes spring salmon so prized is their flavor.
-They are packed full of Omega-3 fatty acids, and it’s this fat that makes them so delicious to eat.
+They are packed full of Omega-3 fatty acids, and it’s this fat that makes this particular salmon so delicious to eat.

 Columbia River Spring Salmon Fishing

 For this fishery, I primarily troll herring with flashers but depending on the year and water conditions I will use other methods.
-These fish range in size from 8-15lbs, but it’s not uncommon for Columbia River fishing guides to catch fish in the 20lb range.
+These fish range in size from 8-15lbs, but it’s not uncommon for a Columbia River fishing guide to catch fish in the 20lb range.